zeynepsudecetintas/zeynepsudecetintas/README.md

 # 💫 About Me:
 <br>Hi, I’m  Zeynep Sude.
-I have just completed my 3rd year in Industrial Engineering at Kadir Has University.
-I also do minors on Marketing in my university and I study E-Commerce in Istanbul University. <br><br>I am interested in topics such as sales & marketing, optimization, branding processes.
+I have just completed bachelors in Industrial Engineering at Kadir Has University.
+I also did minors on Marketing in my university and I studied E-Commerce in Istanbul University. <br><br>I am interested in topics such as sales & marketing, optimization, branding processes.
 I am doing an internship for the summer as a pre-sales support engineer at a software company.<br><br>Here are some software I can use:<br><br>- Excel<br>-MatLab<br>-SPSS<br>- And I am currently learning Python.<br>

 ## 🌐 Socials: